USA Student Visa 2025: Requirements, Process, Types, Fees for Indian Students

 - Schedule a Biometric appointment and Interview appointment.

 - At the Personal interview, the interviewer will ask you questions about your choice, of course, college, finances, and intent of coming back.
-If s/he is convinced, they will keep your passport with them to get the visa stamped.
+If s/he is convinced, they will keep your passport to get the visa stamped.
 Here is a guide to help you prepare for your F1 Visa Interview.

 Dependents of F1 Visa Holders